psmsmets/xcorr-cookbook-data/README.rst

-If you publish results for which you used `xcorr <https://github.com/psmsmets/xcorr>`_ or `xcorr-cookbook-data <https://github.com/psmsmets/xcorr-cookbook-data>`_, please give credit by citing both the relevant DOI and the manuscript `Smets et al. (2022)  <#>`_ :
+If you publish results for which you used `xcorr <https://github.com/psmsmets/xcorr>`_ or `xcorr-cookbook-data <https://github.com/psmsmets/xcorr-cookbook-data>`_, please give credit by citing the applicable DOI and the manuscript `Smets et al. (2022)  <#>`_ :

     Smets, Weemstra and Evers (2022),